RefPerSys/RefPerSys/README.md

 Don't expect anything useful from RefPerSys before at least 2023.
 But you could have fun sharing our ideas and experimenting yours.

+A rewrite of RefPerSys in C happens on [refpersys-in-c](https://github.com/RefPerSys/refpersys-in-c).

 We considered previously to use the garbage collector from [Ravenbrook MPS](https://www.ravenbrook.com/project/mps/).
 Since that project is now obsolete, we gave up that idea.